-“Like you don’t recognize yourself anymore in many ways, and you keep trying to find the old “me,” but she’s long gone.
+“Like you don’t recognize yourself… you keep trying to find the old ‘me,’ but she’s long gone.
 I miss the girl I was before Hashimoto’s.”

-“I feel like a completely different person, and I can’t seem to get that person back.
-I hate that.
-What is worse is no one gets it, your friends, family, doctors.
+“I feel like a completely different person… What is worse is no one gets it, your friends, family, doctors.
 Kind of breaks the spirit.”

 “I’ve spent 8 years being treated for debilitating headaches and fatigue, and all throughout those years, I missed out on life.
 I missed seeing my oldest play in her last state basketball game.
 I missed the last 6 years of driving my kids to school.
 I missed out on going to lunch with friends and ate at my desk because I had no energy to work any later than I had to.
 In summary, I missed out on life.
 I ended up burning out and quit the job I loved because I just couldn’t get up anymore/work at day/headache at night.
 Took all kinds of preventative meds, which took care of the pain but not the other symptoms, all to find out that I had Hashimoto’s and by treating that and adrenal fatigue, I didn’t need to take the anti-seizure/antidepressant meds (the preventatives).
 I had memory problems when I used to have a slightly photographic memory.
 All because my general physician based his diagnosis on TSH, which is still low but normal, even though I don’t spit out any T4/T3 and my antibodies are off the chart.”